Aregbesolazeez/Data-Analysis-Project/README.md

 *The Epay payment is most used in Lagos Branch.
 *The Cash payment is most used in Port Harcourt Branch.

 vii.
-Branch 'B' (Abuja Branch) has 50% of it's ratings below 7 while branches 'A' (Lagos Branch) and 'C' (Port Harcourt Branch) have 50% of their ratings above 7.
+Branch 'B' (Abuja Branch) has over 50% of it's ratings below 7 while branches 'A' (Lagos Branch) and 'C' (Port Harcourt Branch) have over 50% of their ratings above 7.
 Hence branch 'B' has the lowest ratings.

 viii.
 The gender type effect on kind of products being purchased at the supermarket.
     1. Food and beverages: